-- It helps with weight loss and tones the body.
+- Dalia helps with weight loss and tones the body.

-- Provides with B Vitamins for a healthy nervous system and mental health.
+- It provides with B Vitamins for a healthy nervous system and mental health.

-- Supports digestive system health, relieves constipation, and feeds the gut microbiome.
+- It supports digestive system health, relieves constipation, and feeds the gut microbiome.

 - Low GI, balances blood sugar levels and supports Diabetic patient’s health.

-- Ideal for children as it is easy to consume and digest.
+- It is ideal for children as it is easy to consume and digest.
 Carries high nutrition value with proteins, minerals, and vitamins.

-- Supports bone health for its high phosphorus and magnesium content
+- Dalia supports bone health for its high phosphorus and magnesium content

 - Finely grate the beetroot, carrot, and coconut in a food processor.

 - Heat the pan and put ghee in it.
 We used pressure cooker.
 You can also use rice cooker for this recipe.

 - Lightly roast the daliya for 5 mins in the cooker.